 Forensic nursing education

 Another difference between forensic nurses and other nursing roles is the education required.
-Nurses typically study similar areas and acquire similar knowledge at the start of their education, but as their tastes narrow, so does their field of study.
+Nurses typically study similar areas and acquire equivalent knowledge at the start of their education, but as their tastes narrow, so does their field of study.
 General nurses without a specialty often do not need to complete advanced training beyond earning their undergraduate degree and securing licensing.
 Nurses looking for more specialized work, on the other hand, often go on to study other topics entirely.

 Final words